-The NYC Rodent Academy offers two course options for those interested in learning about rat management: a half-day course and a three-day course.
+The NYC Rat Academy offers multiple course options for those interested in learning about rat management: a two- to three-hour course is available for the community, and a three-day course is offered for pest control professionals.
 Read about the courses and see which one is right for you.

-The Health Department offers free Rat Management Training to encourage best practices in rat prevention.
-This half-day training is targeted to superintendents, building staff, property managers, homeowners, interested tenants and the local business community.
+The Health Department offers free Rat Management Training to encourage best practices in rat prevention and management.
+This short, two- to three-hour training is targeted to superintendents, building staff, property managers, homeowners, interested tenants, community gardeners and the local business community.

-To sign up for the half day training or for more information, please send an email to email@example.com or call 311.
+To sign up for a community-based training, or for more information on how to host or sponsor a training, email firstname.lastname@example.org or call 311.

 The Health Department offers a free, three-day, intensive rat control training course for pest control professionals.

-The goal of the New York City Rodent Control Academy (NYCRCA) is to provide a highly focused and standardized approach to managing rodent populations through Integrated Pest Management (IPM).
+The goal of the Rat Control Academy is to provide a highly focused and standardized approach to managing rodent populations through Integrated Pest Management (IPM).
 After completing this course, graduates will be able to more effectively manage rodent populations, because they will have a better understanding of the biology, behavior and habitat of rodents, contributing factors to infestation, effective ways of evaluating site-specific responses and strategies, and effective communication strategies with the public to achieve lasting change and improvements.

 The topics will include: